-AT&T, Verizon, and T-Mobile form Isis, a mobile commerce networkAlex Wagner - Senior News Editor
+AT&T, Verizon, and T-Mobile form Isis, a mobile commerce networkAlex Wagner - Deputy Managing Editor, News Desk

 Yesterday, Eric Schmidt touted the fact that both the Nexus S and Gingerbread would support payment via Near Field Communication, and today NFC is getting even more support.
 Verizon, AT&T, and T-Mobile have teamed up with Discover and Barclaycard to announce Isis, their new way to make payments with your phone.
 Isis will be capable of much more than paying for things, though, says Michael Abbott, CEO of Isis.
 Isis will also aim to eliminate the need to carry rewards cards, coupons, transit passes, tickets, etc. The Isis service is expected to go live in "key geographic markets" in the next 18 months.
 Check out the full press release below.

 Using a mobile phone to pay for purchases and carry rewards cards and coupons sounds like a pretty nifty idea, especially since it would basically eliminate the need to carry a wallet.
 Some people may be a little wary of keeping all of their credit card information on their handset, which is understandable, but I suppose that that's all the more reason to make sure that you don't misplace your phone, right?
 The only downside to today's news is that Isis will take some time to launch, and even when it does, it's only coming to "key geographic markets."
 There's no list on which areas will get Isis first, so for now, try not to get too excited about paying for your groceries and lunch with only your cell phone.

 AT&T, T-Mobile and Verizon Wireless Announce Joint Venture to Build National Mobile Commerce Network